FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The methods defined here SHOULD only be used to bootstrap initial network access.
 All subsequence application-layer traffic SHOULD be full authenticated and secured with systems such as IPSec or TLS.

+## Provisioning is Unauthenticated

+We note that this specification allows for unauthenticated supplicants to obtain network access, however limited.
+As with any unauthenticated process, it can be abused.
+Implementations should take care to limit the use of the provisioning network.

 ## Privacy Considerations